Burger Industry in 2016 at Glance

 When it comes to a good hamburger, Americans definitely are not careless eaters.
 A 2009 report indicated that 75% of burger-lovers rank the quality of the meat as the first or second most important attribute to their burger.
 Second in line was toppings, ranked either first or second place by 42% of consumers.
 Even though the affordability of the burger is considered, high-quality ingredients are still key in producing a successful burger franchise.

 In America’s history, the hamburger has come to represent patriotism and festivity.
-The hamburger is ever-present at large family outings, particularly at Fourth of July and memorial day celebrations.
-Given the timelessness of this All-American classic, it’s no wonder that the hamburger stands as one of the few “recession-proof” food industries in the United States.
+The hamburger is ever-present at large family outings, particularly Fourth of July and Memorial Day celebrations.
+Given the timelessness of this All-American classic, it’s no wonder that the hamburger stands as one of the few “recession-proof” foods in the United States.

 These Franchises Got Beef!

-The hamburger industry is highly competitive, and there are a few leaders that tend to stand out from the remainder of the pack.
-Five Guys Burger and Fries for instance, a relatively young but rapidly accelerating player in the hamburger market, began franchising in 2002, and since then, has expanded to over 770 locations in the country.
-In fact, this franchise reported the highest annual jump in sales among major hamburger franchises - up a whooping 38% increase from 2009.
+The hamburger industry is highly competitive, but there are a few leaders that tend to stand out from the pack.
+Five Guys Burger and Fries for instance, began franchising in 2002, and has since expanded to over 1,100 locations in the US and Canada with sales over $1.1 billion in 2014.

-Don’t think we could ever leave out the big guys: fast food franchises Mickey Di’s and Burger King are still up in the ranks, but now adding a lil’ spice to their traditionally successful hamburger business.
-In response to attacks from America’s health-panicked parents, McDonald’s has included more Angus beef products and Weight-Watcher’s approved meals on its menu.
-Moreover, McDonald’s shares have increased over 120% in the last five years, proving that even obesity concerns cannot curb Americans’ appetite for fast food hamburgers.
+Don’t think we could ever leave out the big guys: fast food franchises McDonald's and Burger King are still up in the ranks, but now adding a lil’ spice to their traditional hamburger business with increasingly diversified menu options.
+McDonald’s shares have increased over 50% in the last five years, proving that even obesity concerns cannot curb Americans’ appetite for fast food hamburgers.

-However, do not let this competitiveness stifle you.
-Whether it be a nationalized franchise such as Burger King or a regionally targeted restaurant like Smashburger, the burger industry is rift with opportunities for investment.
+However, do not let this competitiveness stifle your enthusiasm.
+Whether it be a nationalized franchise such as Burger King or a regional up-and-comer, the burger industry is rife with opportunities for investment.
 Visit FranchiseHelp.com’s directory of hamburger franchises for a full list of franchising opportunities.

 Always Hungry for More (Burgers)